-3.4.2.1.4 Protected Areas
+3.4.2.1.3 Protected Areas

-All established and proposed protected areas are removed from the AAC calculations.
+All established and proposed protected areas under the Natural Areas Systems Plan are removed from the AAC calculations.

-3.4.2.1.5 Watersheds
+3.4.2.1.4 Watersheds

-For each Forest Management District several of the major watersheds were digitized and captured within the forest inventory.
+For each forest management district several of the major watersheds were digitized and captured within the forest inventory.
 These watersheds were added to the database in order to address any concerns about forest management within these watersheds and to permit the Forest Service to report on proposed activities within the watershed over time.
 This is in line with Value 3.1, Water, of the Soil and Water Element of Criterion 1, Biodiversity, in the Provincial Sustainable Forest Management Strategy.